 - Bright 4.000-lumen ranking.

 - Light enough to carry it with you

-- Most colors are a little dim with the data pictures
+- Most colors are little dim with the data pictures.

 - Plays a rainbow product with a full-motion film